 Elections Administrator, Dallas County

-The Dallas County Elections Department has 45 full-time employees and over 5,000 election workers during major elections, with an annual budget of $6-$8 million.
-Toni’s office typically contracts elections with 47 entities which include political subdivisions and vendors.
-The county has an official population of 2,368,139 and is now the ninth most populous county in the U.S. Dallas County is the 2nd largest county in the state of Texas.
+The Dallas County Elections Department has 52 full-time employees and over 5,000 election workers during major elections, with an annual budget of $6-$8 million.
+The Elections office typically contracts elections with 47 entities, which include political subdivisions and vendors.
+The county has an official population of 2,368,139 and is now the ninth most populous county in the U.S. Dallas County is the second largest county in the state of Texas.
 Its county seat is Dallas, which is also the largest city in the county, the third-largest city in Texas, and the eighth-largest city in the U.S. Dallas County is the most populous county within the metropolitan area and contains the largest of its principal cities.
-Dallas County to date has a total of 1.2 million registered voters.
+Dallas County to date has 1.4 million registered voters.

 |Election staff since 1994|